 Before you begin, turn off the A/C at the thermostat.

-This is a closeup of the evaporator coil access panel.
-It’s held in place by nine 1/4 inch sheet metal screws and sealed along the bottom with metal foil tape.
+The evaporator coil access panel must be removed to access the coils.
+This is a closeup of the evaporator coil access panel, which is fastened with nine 1/4 inch sheet metal screws and sealed along the bottom with metal foil HVAC tape.

 Remove the access panel screws with a socket wrench and peel away the metal foil tape along the panel edges (if any).